 RR: What’s next for you as a competitor and referee?

 Mitchell: “I still plan to compete at the Masters level at some point, most likely when the Nationals are a little closer to this area.
-I don’t CRFM_20140607_2094think my competition is done, but I really don’t want to fight anyone who is younger than the age of my own children – that’s way too young.”
+I don’t think my competition is done, but I really don’t want to fight anyone who is younger than the age of my own children – that’s way too young.”

 RR: What advice would you give the younger people who are considering adding refereeing to their judo skills?